 There are many different craft blog plugins that you can install, but here are the ones which we recommend:

-Backup Plugin: A WordPress Backup Plugin is a plugin that creates backups of your website so you can restore it if something goes wrong.
+Backup Plugin: A WordPress Backup Plugin creates backups of your website so you can restore it if something goes wrong.

 SEO Plugin: A WordPress SEO plugin helps you improve your website’s search engine ranking and visibility.